-There’s been no shortage of coconut oil uses and treatments proven by recent research — it provides not only MCTs (especially abundant levels of lauric acid) but also antibacterial properties, antioxidants, anti-inflammatories and more.
-The difference between MCT oil and coconut oil is that MCT oil is more concentrated and contains different proportions of MCTs.
+There’s been no shortage of coconut oil uses and treatments proven by recent research — it provides not only MCTs (especially abundant levels of lauric acid), but also antibacterial properties, antioxidants, anti-inflammatories and more.
+The difference between MCT oil and coconut oil is that MCT oil is much more concentrated and contains mostly capric acid and caprylic acid.
 While coconut oil certainly has MCTs in it, concentrated MCT oil is almost entirely MCTs.

-So while some marketers of MCT oil might claim that their product contains more concentrated and diverse MCTs than real coconut oil does, it might be because it’s chemically altered and absent of lauric acid.
+So while some marketers of MCT oil might claim that their products contain more concentrated and diverse MCTs than real coconut oil does, it might be because they’re chemically altered.
 It could even have “filler” oils like omega-6 polyunsaturated fats.
 Another factor to consider is that most MCT oils on the market are manufactured via chemical/solvent refining, which can mean they require using chemicals like hexane and different enzymes and combustion chemicals.

 1. Can Help with Weight Loss or Maintenance